 Making Tax Digital - digital record-keeping

-The following date must be stored digitally:
+The following data must be stored digitally to avoid penalties:

 - Designatory data: business trading name; address; VAT registration number; any accounting schemes used

 - Supplies made: tax point / time of supply; value of supply excluding VAT; rate of VAT charged